jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

     Be sure to replace `YOUR_PROJECT_NAME` with the name of the project you chose when running the script.

-6. When you are ready to undeploy from JBoss AS, run this command:
+6. When you are ready to undeploy from JBoss EAP, run this command:

         forge> as7 undeploy